obriencj/obriencj.github.io/content/thoughts/addiction-of-love.md

 that keeps me from expecting to hear her voice along-side me.
 It's inescapable, the sense of loss.

-Heroin, alcohol, nicotine, cocaine.
-These are not glorious or romantic.
+Alcohol, nicotine -- hell, heroin or cocaine -- these are not glorious or romantic.
 They are recognized as harmful and addictive.
 Imbibe with great caution and awareness of their impacts, or even better not at all.
 So too with falling in love.
 Do not let the stress leave your body in their embrace.
 Do not look at their face when you are happy on